 After this evaluation at the departmental level, the dossier is forwarded to the school dean for further review.
 The dean's task is to evaluate the candidate in the context of the entire cadre of faculty members within the school.
 It is not uncommon for the dean to solicit additional letters at this stage to help with his/her evaluation.

 The next stage of the review process involves the deliberations of the P&T Committee.
 This committee, chaired by the provost, is composed of six full professors elected by the faculty of the different schools, as well as up to two additional full professors named by the provost.
+The membership of the P&T Committee should be available to all candidates before the provost forwards the dossier to the P&T Committee.
+If a candidate believes there is a conflict of interest or asserts an improper bias involving a member of the P&T Committee, he or she must raise the issue prior to deliberations on the case, so that the P&T Committee can evaluate the claim and act appropriately.
 In addition to examining the candidate's dossier, this committee routinely examines the candidate's teaching record, and may request the Committee on Teaching to review each candidate's teaching performance based on written student teaching evaluations for courses at Rice.
 In evaluating the candidates, the P&T Committee may also interview the appropriate departmental chairs, deans, and internal reviewer.